mcneel/help-docs/_en/flamingo/5/help/environment.md

 ---

 # ![images/environment.svg](images/environment.svg){:height="75px" width="75px"} Flamingo Environment
-There are many types of environments in Rhino, this topic will address the Flamingo Default Environment.
+There are many types of environments in Rhino.
+This topic will address the Flamingo Default Environment.

 The Environment effects the visible part of the background and reflections.
-For effects that effect lighting the scene, see the [Sky](sun-and-sky.html) help topic.
+For effects that effect lighting the scene, see the [Sky](sun-and-sky-tabs.html) help topic.

-Flamingo comes with a special environment called *[Default Flamingo Environment](environment.html)*.
-This environment will sync to the current [Lighting Pre-set](lighting-tab.html).
-By using [Lighting pre-sets](lighting-tab.html), both the Lighting and environment will be set to appropriate scene defaults.
+Flamingo comes with a special environment called **Default Flamingo Environment**.
+This environment will sync to the current [Lighting Preset](lighting-tab.html).
+By using [lighting presets](lighting-tab.html), both the Lighting and Environment will be set to appropriate scene defaults.

 The complete set of property groups in the Flamingo Environment are: